Documentation

 Sorted dictionary views are dynamic views on a sorted dictionary: they are immutable and cannot be used to mutate the sorted dictionary, but always reflect its current state.

-There are three view types:
+There are three view types.

 The behaviour is equivalent to that of len(d) where d is the underlying sorted dictionary.

-If v is of type SortedDictItems and ob is not a two-element tuple, this expression evaluates to False.
-If ob is a two-element tuple, the behaviour is equivalent to that of ob[0] in d and d[ob[0]] == ob[1], where d is the underlying sorted dictionary.
+If ob is not a two-element tuple, return False.
+Otherwise, the behaviour is equivalent to that of ob[0] in d and d[ob[0]] == ob[1] where d is the underlying sorted dictionary.

 d = SortedDict()